birthdaychild/birthdaychild/README.md

 ## ***WARNING***

-**“If ur in my blocklist, there might be reasons, You blocked me first, You're problematic or I feel uncomfortable around you, or you made my fof/fam uncomfortable.”**
+**“If ur in my blocklist, there might be reasons, You blocked me first, You're problematic or I feel uncomfortable around you, or you made my fof/fam uncomfortable.
+Another thing not really a warning but letting you know is, mostly I sit on any fandom with a fnaf skin on, and if you don't like it feel free to hide me, because I don't care, and I rather wear my fnaf skins on different fandoms, especially CRK.”**

 ## ***STATUS***